A Search Results Evaluation Model Whitepaper

 This paper instead talks about a Clicks, Attention, and Satisfaction (CAS) model.
 It provides some information about each of those things, in the context of human raters that might interact with search results.

-The model described to evaluate search results doesn’t tell you about how to show up in search results or rank higher, but it does tell us about how search results are changing and evolving.
+The Search Results Evaluation Model doesn’t tell you about how to show up in search results or rank higher, but it does tell us about how search results are changing and evolving.
 Search engines are trying to better understand when results might answer the questions posed by searchers in search results.
 They also tell us that they are using human evaluators to better understand how relevant search results might be and how satisfied searchers might be with the search engine.

 Human Evaluators might start judging how well question-answering snippets satisfy people looking for answers to their questions, which is good to see.